-Our policy on mine closure is to comply with laws and regulations and to follow proper procedures according to a plan to minimize impact on the environment and society in adjacent areas.
+Upon closing a mine after mining life, our policy is to comply with laws and regulations and to follow proper procedures according to a plan to minimize impact on the environment and society in adjacent areas.
 In our mining activities, we formulate business plans which incorporate future mine closures including sufficient funding and rehabilitation plans.
 Environmental impact is thoroughly assessed during the project formation stage as well as during mine operation.
 We also seek reviews from the authorities and relevant experts in order to not only comply with laws and regulations but also to minimize impact on communities and the local environment.